 Work camps, mission trips without formal instruction, independent studies that are not overseen through a formal institution or instructor, spiritual retreats, counseling sessions, vacations abroad, ministry/pulpit exchanges and book studies.

 The Eastern PA Conference Board of Ordained Ministry offers subsidies to ordained and licensed clergy to receive spiritual direction through its pastoral care program.
 A list of spiritual directors in the Eastern PA Conference is below.
-Contact the Rev. Andrea Brown if you would like financial help to receive qualified spiritual direction.

 United Methodist Spiritual Directors in the Eastern PA Conference, who are registered with Spiritual Directors International (SDI):